gdudik/tagscannerportconverter/readme.md

 This program works with a virtual COM port software like com0com or any other software that creates two virtual serial ports and connects them with an emulated null modem connection.

-Unfortunately, com0com has crappy drivers that require Win10 machines to disable secure boot.
-But it's free!
+~~Unfortunately, com0com has crappy drivers that require Win10 machines to disable secure boot.
+But it's free!~~

 # Setup

-## Secure Boot Disable
+~~## Secure Boot Disable~~

-**You will need to disable BitLocker before attempting this.
+~~You will need to disable BitLocker before attempting this.
 Click the Start Menu and search for `Device Encryption`.
 You will find Bitlocker/Device Encryption settings.
 You're looking for "Disable Bitlocker" or "Disable Encryption".
 Windows will show a progress bar and say you can keep using your computer.
-This process can take several hours to complete.**
+This process can take several hours to complete.~~
-Before we begin, you'll need to disable Secure Boot in the BIOS.
+~~Before we begin, you'll need to disable Secure Boot in the BIOS.~~ ~~For AthleticTiming Dell Machines~~
-For AthleticTiming Dell Machines

-1. Turn the computer off
+~~1.
+Turn the computer off~~
-2. Press the power button to turn the computer on.
-As soon as you do, start tapping the `F2` key until you see the message "Preparing to Enter Setup".
+~~2.
+Press the power button to turn the computer on.
+As soon as you do, start tapping the `F2` key until you see the message "Preparing to Enter Setup".~~
-3. From the menu that appears, click on "Secure Boot", then "Secure Boot Enable".
-4. Select the "Disabled" radio button, then click "Apply" and "Exit".
-5. The computer will then restart
+~~3.
+From the menu that appears, click on "Secure Boot", then "Secure Boot Enable".~~ ~~4.
+Select the "Disabled" radio button, then click "Apply" and "Exit".~~ ~~5.
+The computer will then restart~~

 ## com0com Setup
 1. Download com0com [here](https://sourceforge.net/projects/com0com/files/latest/download)